Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Simulation Study

-Figure~\ref{fig:mpf_computational_time_comparison} compares the computational time of FCP-TPA and \texttt{MARGARITA} for several simulation settings.
-For the small $N$ small $n_d$ case, the computational speed is comparable between the two algorithms.
-As both $N$ and $n_d$ increase, \texttt{MARGARITA} begins to comparatively fare better, culminating in significantly faster performance in the $N=50$, $n_d=50$ case.
-This trend is expected, since increasing $n_{d}$ does not increase the dimension of the optimization problem \eqref{eqn:Common_Basis_Optimizer_Transform_Tilde_with_regularization} at the heart of Algorithm \ref{alg:ss_bcd}.
-On the other hand, the factors estimated with FCP-TPA are of dimension $n_{d}$, and thus the computational performance of the method can be expected to degrade as $n_{d}$ increases.
+Due to the super high-dimensional settings encountered, computational efficiency is as important a consideration as estimation performance in multidimensional FDA.
+Figure S4 in the Supplemental Text compares the computational time of FCP-TPA and \texttt{MARGARITA} for different simulation settings.
+We find that while both algorithms are comparable in computational speed for small $N$ and small $n_d$, \texttt{MARGARITA} outperforms FCP-TPA as $N$ and $n_d$ increase.
+This trend is expected, since increasing $n_{d}$ does not increase the dimension of the optimization problem \eqref{eqn:Common_Basis_Optimizer_Transform_Tilde_with_regularization}, while the factors estimated with FCP-TPA are of dimension $n_{d}$, and thus the computational performance of the method can be expected to degrade as $n_{d}$ increases and ultimately become infeasible in the fine grid limit.